MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-The Measures feature enables you to define all the KPIs that best reflect your specific business domain and goals.
-Once defined you can benefit from your measures in a verity of ways:
+The **Measures screen** enables you to define all the KPIs that best reflect your specific business domain and goals.
+Once defined, you can benefit from your measures in a verity of ways.
+For example:
-•	Consume on your Homepage (Dashboard) Screen
+- Consume on your Homepage (Dashboard) Screen
-•	View for a specific customer as part of the **Customer Card** (visit the **Customer Card** section to learn more)
+- View for a specific customer as part of the **Customer Card** (visit the *Customer Card Section* to learn more)
-•	Use to define your segment by, using the Segment Builder Screen
+- Use to define your segment by, using the Segment Builder Screen

+### Choosing between Three Measure Types

+### Defining a Customer Attribute

+### Defining a Customer Measure

+### Defining a Business Measure

+### Viewing and Editing your Measures

+### Next Step